Residency in Radiation Oncology at North Shore University Hospital & Long Island Jewish Medical Center (NS/LIJ)

 North Shore University Hospital is one of the cornerstones of the health system.
 The hospital has 788 beds and a staff of 2,700 specialists and subspecialist physicians.
 The full-time staff includes more than 400 physicians and dentists.
 House staff totals over 350 residents and fellows in programs accredited by the ACGME, CODA and independent programs.

-The Feinstein Institute for Medical Research is the research branch of Northwell Health.
+The Feinstein Institutes for Medical Research are the research branch of Northwell Health.
 Institute scientists collaborate with clinicians throughout the health system to shed light on basic biological processes underlying disease.
 More than 800 scientists and investigators conduct research in oncology, immunology and inflammation, genetics, psychiatry, neurology, pediatrics, surgery, urology, obstetrics/gynecology and many other specialties.

 The faculty has a strong interest in the education of residents and supports the goals and objective of the educational program.
 Moreover, all members of the faculty devote significant time to the educational program to fulfill their supervisory and teaching responsibilities.

 Each faculty member is highly involved in clinical discussions, chart rounds, journal clubs, and research conferences to promote a spirit of inquiry and scholarship, including offering mentorship and guidance in research projects.